-Students who are not enrolled in a degree program at the university may enroll in courses as nondegree students.
-Students who have completed a bachelor's degree and meet the School's criteria for nondegree study may enroll in SOC courses.
+Non degree admission is available to anyone not currently enrolled in a degree program at the University.
+Applicants must have completed a bachelor's degree and meet the School's criteria for nondegree study may enroll in SOC courses.

 Students not eligible for nondegree status: students in the following categories ordinarily may not register in nondegree status: